einast/einast.github.io/_posts/2019-11-10-OfficeProPlus-updates.md

 categories: [Powershell, Office 365, Microsoft Teams]
 ---

-At a customer, we have users split on the different Office ProPlus update channels.
+At customers, we normally have users split on the different Office ProPlus update channels.
 A few users on the Monthly channel, some more on the Semi-Annual Channel (targeted), and the major set of users on the Semi-Annual Channel.
 This is to be able to test new versions and features in a controlled matter.

 In order to get information about updates for these Office ProPlus channels, we don't want to be dependent on checking Microsoft's website.
 Instead we would like to get the same information posted into one or more Microsoft Teams channels as soon as there are any new updates available.

+####High-level
 I will re-use the code from my previous posts [Teams Message Cards - Posting useful information](https://thingsinthe.cloud/Teams-webhook/) to facilitate this.
-Also this post is meant to provide some guidelines in HTML parsing with Powershell.

 As many use more or all of the Office ProPlus Monthly Channel, Semi-Annual Channel (Targeted) and Semi-Annual Channel, there are quite a few updates to keep track on.